Vyral/amy-wengerd/_posts/2019-12-17-a-year-in-review-for-the-real-estate-market.md

 Last year, Summit County had 7,900 residential sales.
 The average price was $167,000, and the average days on market was 74.&nbsp;

-Summit saw a larger dip in residential sales than Stark did (7,200 for 2019), but similarly the average sale price increased ($175,000) and the average days on market fell to 66.&nbsp;
+Summit saw a larger dip in residential sales than Stark did (7,200 for 2019), but similarly, the average sale price increased ($175,000) and the average days on market fell to 66.&nbsp;

 Those are the numbers, but what does this really tell you?&nbsp;

 Since the number of sales in both counties is down this year, we’re still dealing with low housing inventory.
 It’s nothing new, though; low inventory has characterized our market for five years now.&nbsp;

-**This in turn means that home values in both counties have increased**—9% in Stark and 5% in Summit.&nbsp;
+**In turn, means that home values in both counties have increased**—9% in Stark and 5% in Summit.&nbsp;

 The bottom line: **If you’re a homeowner wanting to sell, it’s still a great time to do so.&nbsp;**